PandelisT/Website_Availability_Application/README.md

 The second loop simply checks whether the input given by the user is valid.
 The input is a number between 1 and 15 with option 15 being the program termination command.
 If a user does not input correctly the loop continues until a valid input is given and a result is displayed.
 The loop then continues until option 15 is chosen.

-Each invidual option is handled with a try and except block which tells the user if the operation is successful or not.
+Each individual option is handled with a try and except block which tells the user if the operation is successful or not.
 There is a unique return value for successful and unsuccessful operations.
 If errors are encountered, there are three levels of handling.
 The initial error handling occurs in the class method for example, the get_pagespeed method in the WebsiteAvailability class, the second in the ChooseOptions class in views.py and the third is in the main.py file.

 Each of the 15 options are split into different classes and class methods: